 By definition, testing in production can - and should - cover a lot of territory.
 You can test load, behavior, resiliency, and more.
 Therefore, there’s no one-size-fits-all answer.
 It all comes down to what you want to do.

 Testing in production, when done properly by using feature flags, is by nature already a way to mitigate risks.
 The concept of testing on live data in a production environment is scary, and it’s the use of feature flags that are the most effective risk mitigation tactic!
-If you implement a good feature flagging solution, then your risk factors are no longer in the technology and its capabilities or limitations, but in organizational process.
+If you implement a good feature flagging solution, then your risk factors are no longer in the technology and its capabilities or limitations, but in the organizational process.

 There are a few things to keep in mind when thinking about feature flags and testing in production for the first time that will help you mitigate risk in the long term: